 3 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 4 Div.
 23 has transitional provisions some of which may be relevant to this Act.

+4 On the date as at which this compilation was prepared, the Limited Partnerships Act 2016 s.
+115(1) had not come into operation.
+It reads as follows:

+115. Written laws repealed

+(1) The Limited Partnerships Act 1909 is repealed.